 There is something about the combination of asparagus, tomatoes and Fontina cheese that makes this recipe unique.
 I’ve made this same frittata with a number of different cheeses and always come back to Fontina.

 Fontina is a versatile cheese often used in egg dishes because it melts easily and compliments, without overpowering, the eggs.
 Although there are a few varieties on the market, I like the Swedish variety best because it is slightly tart and nutty.
 It has a mild earthy flavor that runs from mellow to sharp depending on age.

 Whether you make this for breakfast or for a late brunch, it is quick easy to make.
-I can get it from prep-to-the table in less than 30 minutes.
+I can get it from the prep-to-the table in 45 minutes.
 I’ll bet you can too.

 8 large eggs

 1/2 cup sun dried tomatoes (drained and chopped)